New announcement. Learn more

 You may have some dark hairs growing on your arm, hand or leg where the cast has been - this can be due to the complete lack of light and also the irritation of the cast.
 Your arm needs fresh air and light each day and these hairs will go away over a number of weeks.
 As soon as you are out of the cast, you may be able to drive, check with your orthopaedic specialist.
 It's ideal to see a hand therapist as soon as possible to get you onto the right stretches and exercises and monitor your recovery.
 You may be given a splint that you can take on and off.
 This is a great improvement from the cast as it won't be heavy and you will start to be able to do more with your arm and hand.
 It’s good to wear it when outside the home to prevent accidental injury to your healing arm bones.

-You may also get a compression glove or 'Tubi grip' to help reduce the swelling in your hand/arm/foot leg.
+You may also get a compression glove or 'Tubi grip' to help reduce the swelling in your hand/arm/foot/leg.

 Exercises at this early stage consists of gentle stretches 4-5 times a day.
 Your muscles and tendons have not moved in a while so take it very carefully.
 Ideally warm up the tissues with a warm shower/wheat bag/hot water bottle before doing the stretches.
 When doing the stretches, expect to feel a tightness in your tissues, however if you feel any pain you need to back off and take the stretch much more gently.

 Once you have full range of motion back in your hand/wrist or foot/ankle, you can start strengthening.
 Again take it carefully and be patient.
 Its better to make small improvements each day rather than overdo it and have a set-back.
-It is good to have personalised hand therapist/physio advice all through this time if possible.
+It is good to have personalised hand therapist/physio/osteopathic advice all through this time if possible.

-You may need some further osteopathic treatment at this stage to help your body to heal with good alignment, assist the blood supply, calm your nervous system and ease tight tissues as you start to do more movements.
+You may need some further osteopathic treatment at this stage to help your body to heal with optimal alignment, assist the blood supply, calm your nervous system and ease tight tissues as you start to do more movements.
 Your body may feel quite out of balance and this is normal, however the more you can gently move in a balanced manner, the better for your recovery and feeling good in your body.

-Now your bone is healed and your muscles,tendons and ligaments are feeling recovered, you can slowly increase your exercise and use props to support your body so you can move and strengthen your body and return to full health again.
+Now your bone is healed and your muscles, tendons and ligaments are feeling recovered, you can slowly increase your exercise and use props to support your body so you can move and strengthen your body and return to full health again.

 I wrote this article after going through the experience of fracturing my distal radius.
 I wanted to bring all the tools and information together that I used to return to a fully functioning arm, to benefit others going through this tricky time.